A Nurse’s Guide to Caring for LGBTQ Patients

 These issues are even more extreme for people who are transgender.
 Nineteen percent of transgender individuals reported that they were denied care outright because they were transgender or gender non-conforming.
 Transgender people are also more likely to face additional issues when trying to access healthcare, such as the high cost of health services and lack of health insurance coverage.

 Trans Broken Arm Syndrome

 Transgender patients might also encounter “Trans Broken Arm Syndrome” when they go to see a doctor or other provider.
 This phenomenon occurs when a medical professional attributes any and all health problems that a transgender patient is experiencing to the fact that they are transgender.
-Even issues that are in no way related to gender identity, such as the stomach flu or a broken bone, are connected back to a patient’s transgender status.
+Even issues that are in no way related to gender identities, such as the stomach flu or a broken bone, are connected back to a patient’s transgender status.

 Trans Broken Arm Syndrome often involves asking transgender patients uncomfortable, unnecessary questions about their gender identity.
 Fifteen percent of transgender individuals who had seen a doctor in the past year reported that they were asked invasive questions about their transgender status that were completely unrelated to the reason for their visit.
-This can result in transgender patients being misdiagnosed or not receiving any treatment for the health issue they need addressed.
+This can result in transgender patients being misdiagnosed or not receiving any treatment for the health issue they need addressing.

 How to Close the LGBTQ Health Disparities Gap